tops4u/Ram-Tester/3D Models/readme.md

 Big thanks to **Marcello Vezzelli** for designing and sharing it! 🙌

-And there is a very simple case to put around the SMD Tester if you want one [`RamTesterBox_SMC_Simple.stl`](RamTesterBox_SMD_Simple.stl).
+And there is a minimalistic case to put around the SMD Tester if you want one [`RamTester.stl`](RamTester.stl).
 It is intended to be used with the foam attached on the bottom.
-PLA will work fine with this.
+PLA will work fine with this, you may want to use "organic" supports.
+This is also published on Printables: https://www.printables.com/model/1817398-case-for-vintage-ram-tester